 IoT Threat

 The increased dependency on IoT technology today is both impressive and frightening.
 Despite their effectiveness in facilitating many daily tasks, they can easily be tampered with.
 Many IoT devices still have missing configurations, which opens a door for hackers to exploit.
-If the hacker is able to get into any of the IoT systems in the healthcare organisation, this can put patients’ lives in danger.
-He can manipulate or stop patient monitoring systems, such as a patient’s pacemaker.
+If the hacker can get into any of the IoT systems in the healthcare organisation, this can put patients’ lives in danger.
+He can manipulate or stop monitoring systems, such as a patient’s pacemaker.

 Phishing

-Since a great deal of information is transferred over email in the healthcare system, the risk of phishing is high.
+The risk of phishing is high since a great deal of information is transferred over email in the healthcare system.
 If a person receives a phishing email with malicious links or attachments and clicks on them, even unintentionally, this will download malware onto their device.
-From there, the hacker can steal sensitive information from the victim’s device or even use it as a means to spread to more devices and possibly the whole healthcare organisation’s system.
+From there, the hacker can steal sensitive information from the victim’s device or even use it to spread to more devices and possibly the whole healthcare organisation’s system.

 DDoS Attacks